Editorial Policies

 About the Publishing House

 Chimica Techno Acta is supported by the Ural University Press publisher which is a division of Ural Federal University (https://urfu.ru/en).
-Ural University Press publishes around 20 peer-review domestic and international journals covered various subject fields, including
+Ural University Press publishes about 20 peer-reviewed national and international journals in various fields, including

 A complete journal list can be found at the following link: https://journals.urfu.ru.